systemseed/drupal_reactjs_boilerplate/README.md

 - Nice admin theme
 - Other cool features of Contenta CMS out of the box.
 You should really [check them out](http://contentacms.readthedocs.io/en/latest/)!

+### Automated testing

+The boilerplate comes with 3 different types of tests:

+- `Unit / Integration tests` for Drupal.
+This type of tests great for testing any Drupal specific code.
+It has database connection and Drupal codebase support.
+See example in `./tests/unit/example/ExampleTest.php`.
+- `API tests`.
+This type of tests is used to cover customizations of Drupal API endpoints.
+For example, custom REST endpoints or modifications of JSON API responses.
+See example in `./tests/api/example/ExampleCest.php`.
+- `Acceptance tests`.
+This type of tests emulates real user behavior in a real browser and suited to automate end-to-end testing of project features.
+See example in `./tests/acceptance/example/ExampleCest.php`.

+Here's list of shorthands to run tests locally (make sure all docker containers are up by running `make up` before):

+- `make tests:run` - runs all types of tests
+- `make tests:run unit` - runs Unit / Integration tests only
+- `make tests:run api` - runs API tests only
+- `make tests:run acceptance` - runs Acceptance tests only
+- `make tests:run tests/api/example/ExampleCest` - runs all tests from a specified file
+- `make tests:run tests/api/example/ExampleCest::authenticateAdmin` - runs only specified test

 # Command list

 - `make install` - installs the whole application locally.